hermeticustux/oneliners/README.md

-# Bash One-Liners
+# CLI One-Liners
-A collection of useful bash one-liners (yet another one of these repos).
+A collection of useful CLI one-liners for *nix servers (yet another one of these repos).

 ## Contents
 - [MySQL] (#mysql)